not-blue/Leather-Recycling/README.md

 # Leather Recycling

 Recycle leather armor into leather, and item frames into rabbit hide.
-This pack also adds recipes for smelting rotten flesh into leather and deconstructing leather into rabbit hide, as well as the new bundle recipe from snapshot 24w33a.
+This pack also adds recipes for smelting rotten flesh into leather and deconstructing leather into rabbit hide, and it backports the bundle recipe from 1.21.2 to all previous versions.

 ### Recycles to leather
 - Leather helmet